 Yield: 16

-This Goat Cheese Crostini recipe is incredible.
-The tartness of the goat cheese and cream cheese pairs perfectly with the honey drizzle and fresh blackberries.
-An easy to make and delicious recipe!
+This Goat Cheese Crostini recipe is the perfect balance of savory and sweet.
+The tartness of the goat cheese and cream cheese pairs flawlessly with the honey drizzle and fresh blackberries on top.

 Ingredients